Cape Coloureds: Origin and history

-With the arrival of more Europeans (as mentioned above), more African and Asian slaves and the recruitment of more Khoi Khoi labourers in the Cape Colony, there were more interracial unions resulting in mixed-race children who were absorbed into the Cape Coloured community.
+With the arrival of more Europeans (as mentioned above), more African and Asian slaves and the recruitment of more Khoi Khoi labourers in the Cape Colony, there were more interracial unions with more mixed-race children who were absorbed into the Cape Coloured community.
 The recruitment of Khoi Khoi labourers and the importation of African and Asian slaves continued until the Cape fell under British rule in the early 1800s and eventually, these slaves and labourers were absorbed into the Cape Coloured community.

-The most notorious ethnic group of Asian slaves in the Cape were the Malays who came from Indonesia, while some also came from Malaysia.
-Because Indonesia and Malaysia are both predominantly Muslim states, the slaves who were taken from these 2 countries introduced Islam in the Dutch Cape Colony, which became the 2nd largest religion amongst Cape Coloureds, after Christianity.
-Just like the Christians, these Muslims also spread Islam through missionary work, hence it became the 2nd largest religion amongst Cape Coloureds.
-Muslim Malays were also known as 'Mardyckers'.
-However, many Malays were also non-Muslims, therefore they also converted to Christianity.
-Many Malays were also sent to the Dutch Cape Colony as exiled prisoners who ended up as slaves as a punishment for rebelling against Dutch rule in Indonesia (which was then called the Dutch East Indies).
-These Malays had the largest none-European influence in the Cape Colony under Dutch rule.
-The main reason behind this influence was that, unlike other enslaved ethnic groups in the Cape, Malay slaves were also royals, clerks, former politicians and former religious leaders who were initially brought as exiled prisoners; therefore, they used their influence and power to become prominent figures amongst the oppressed and enslaved people of the Cape.
-These exiled prisoners include Tuan Guru (an exiled Indonesian prince who founded the first mosque in South Africa which is located in the Bo-kaap, Cape Town) and Sheikh Yusuf (an Indonesian Muslim who was exiled to the Cape.
+The most notorious ethnic group of Asian slaves in the Cape were the Malays who came from Indonesia while some also came from Malaysia.
+Indonesian slaves were also made up of other tribes (such as the Javanese people from the island of Java and the Balinese people from the island of Bali).
+Because Indonesia and Malaysia are both predominantly Muslim states, the slaves who were taken from these countries were the ones who introduced Islam into the Dutch Cape Colony, and Islam became the second-largest religion amongst Cape Coloureds, after Christianity.
+Like the Christians, these Muslims also spread Islam through missionary work, hence it became the second-largest religion amongst Cape Coloureds.
+Indonesian Muslims were also known as 'Mardyckers' or 'Mardijkers'.
+However, many Indonesians were also non-Muslims, therefore, they also converted to Christianity.
+Many Indonesians were also sent to the Dutch Cape Colony as exiled prisoners who ended up as slaves as a punishment for rebelling against Dutch rule in Indonesia (which was then called the Dutch East Indies).
+These Malays and other Indonesians had the largest non-European influence in the Cape Colony under Dutch rule.
+The main reason behind this influence was that, unlike other enslaved ethnic groups in the Cape, Malay slaves and other Indonesian slaves were also royals, clerks, former politicians and former religious leaders who were initially brought as exiled prisoners; therefore, they used their influence and power to become prominent figures amongst the oppressed and enslaved people of the Cape.
+These exiled prisoners include Tuan Guru (an exiled Indonesian prince who founded the first mosque in South Africa, which is located in the Bo-kaap, Cape Town) and Sheikh Yusuf (an Indonesian Muslim who was exiled to the Cape.
 The town of Macassar near Cape Town was named after his hometown, Makassar in Indonesia).
-Through the influence of these Malays, Islam also became a home of refuge for the other slaves and the Khoi Khoi labourers.
+Through the influence of these Indonesians, Islam also became a refuge for other slaves and for Khoi Khoi labourers.